WenqiAngieWu/Getting-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-Repository for Getting and Cleaning data on Coursera
+Repository for Getting and Cleaning Data on Coursera